-We have the largest insurance claims legal department in Australia and we’re experts in fighting for people so they receive all their illness, accident and unforeseen occurrence benefits in their insurance policies.
+We have the largest insurance claims legal department in Australia and we’re experts in fighting for people so they receive all their illness, accident and unforeseen occurrence benefits when they make an insurance claim.

 We can also help if you have a general insurance dispute, such as a house insurance issue.
-We've represented clients with flood, mould and building insurance disputes and helped clients with travel insurance disputes.
+Our insurance lawyers have represented clients with flood, mould and building insurance disputes and helped clients with travel insurance disputes.

 Why Maurice Blackburn?

-Maurice Blackburn's insurance claims lawyers are experts in the field, and we understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.
+Maurice Blackburn's insurance claim lawyers are experts in the field, and we understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.

 Frequently Asked Questions